EmployeeIssues.comU.S. Employee Rights in Plain English

 Explicit Contract

 A contract that clearly states its meaning and intent in writing.
 Explicit employment contracts may expand the minimum provisions or make up for their absence in Federal and state, labor and employment laws.
 For example, an explicit employment contract may include a clause that entitles an employee to receive more than the required Federal or state minimum wage or overtime pay.
 Contracts are also called agreements.
-Compare to Implied Contract.
+Compare to Collective Bargaining Agreement and Implied Contract.

 Top